-A single register, WDTC, controls the required timeout period as well as the enable/disable and MCU software reset operation.
-This register controls the overall operation of the Watchdog Timer.
+A single register, WDTC, controls the required timeout period as well as the enable/disable operation.
+The WRF software reset flag will be indicated in the RSTFC register.
+These registers control the overall operation of the Watchdog Timer.

 WDTC Register